 Museums, Art Galleries and historical sites

-MAD museum Not long opened and we have not yet personally visited this.
-In Sheep St, Stratford upon Avon is the museum of Mechanical Art and Design.
+MAD museum In Sheep St, Stratford upon Avon is the museum of Mechanical Art and Design.
 Sounds fun!

 Stratford Armouries Just 2 miles from Stratford.
 One for the boys in your family.
 It also houses the Wellington Aviation Museum (formerly in Moreton in Marsh)